rojaswestall/twitter_cryptobot/README.md

 # twitter_bot
-A twitter bot with lot's of functionality
+A twitter bot with lots of functionality